frconor-ebook/meditations/_posts/2025-06-25-the-precious-blood-of-christ.md

 The Blood of Christ brings about the kingdom of God.
 Everything happens from the Cross.

-In the Opening Prayer of that same Mass it says: "By the blood of your own Son, you have set all men free and saved us from death.
+In the Opening Prayer of that same Mass says: "By the blood of your own Son, you have set all men free and saved us from death.
 Continue your work of love within us, that by constantly celebrating the mystery of our salvation, we may reach the eternal life it promises."

 And in the Prayer over the Gifts: "By offering these gifts in the Eucharist may we come to Jesus, the mediator of the new covenant, may we find salvation in the sprinkling of his blood, and draw closer to the kingdom where he is Lord forever and ever."

 There is a sort of reference here to the Old Testament practices of sprinkling the blood of the bulls and heifers on the various sacrifices.
-And now, while we don\'t sprinkle the blood; but yet it\'s another manifestation of how we have the more perfect sacrifice.
+And now, while we don't sprinkle the blood; but yet it's another manifestation of how we have the more perfect sacrifice.

 In the New Testament, we have the full truth of the Incarnation of the Redemption.